CERTIFICATION & STANDARDS · INSTITUTIONAL PATHWAY

 Why Existing Frameworks Don't Fully Cover This Architecture

 Many existing electrical safety and EMC frameworks were developed around systems that involve combustion, battery-centric storage, direct grid connection, or conventional electromechanical assumptions.
-VENDOR.Max electrodynamic power nodes do not fit neatly into that baseline pattern.
+VENDOR.Max systems do not fit neatly into that baseline pattern.
 This creates classification scenarios that existing frameworks do not address directly.

 What Existing Standards Assume